Hello Lovely Lady

 Implications For A Highly Sensitive Personality

-Trouble Is, Confidence Wasn’t In My Skill-Set, I Faked It!
+Confidence Wasn’t In My Skill-Set.
+I Faked It!

 Little did my clients and colleagues know that I was the opposite of confident.
 I was frequently nervous, usually felt nauseous before a client presentation, and going into meetings with colleagues and management freaked me out.

-I hid all my feelings well but at a huge cost…STRESS!
+I hid all my feeling well, but at a huge cost…STRESS!